MistyCommunity/Documentation/src/content/misty-ii/reference/rest.md

 Moves one or both of Misty's arms.
 You can control both arms simultaneously or one at a time.

+When moving Misty's arms, it's helpful to understand their orientation.

+* At 0 degrees, Misty's arms point straight forward along her X axis, parallel to the ground.
+* At +90 degrees, Misty's arms point straight down towards the ground.
+* At +/- 180 degrees, Misty's arms would face straight back, pointing toward her backpack.
+Currently, Misty's arms are not configured to move to this position.
+* At +270/-90 degrees, Misty's arms point straight up towards her head, and are perpendicular to the ground.
+Currently, Misty's arms are not configured to move to this position.

 Endpoint: POST &lt;robot-ip-address&gt;/api/arms/set

 Parameters